-- 1. A maximum of 8 course units awarded for any or all programs such as AP, IB and Cambridge will be recognized by Illinois Wesleyan University.
-A maximum of four course units can qualify for general education credit. - 2.
-Advanced Placement scores of 4 and 5 will receive one course unit of elective or general education credit.
+- 1. Students may earn a maximum of 8 course units from a combination of credit by exam and college courses taken while completing high school.
+A maximum of four course units can qualify for Shared Curriculum credit. - 2.
+Advanced Placement scores of 4 and 5 will receive one course unit of elective or Shared Curriculum credit.
 No laboratory credit will be awarded. - 3.
-Higher Level International Baccalaureate scores of 5, 6, and 7 only, will generally receive one course unit of elective or general education credit.
+Higher Level International Baccalaureate scores of 5, 6, and 7 only, will generally receive one course unit of elective or Shared Curriculum credit.
 No laboratory credit will be awarded.
-Credit is not awarded for subjects passed at the subsidiary level. - Cambridge International Examinations at the A-Level with scores of A, A, and B, will generally receive one course unit of elective or general education credit.
+Credit is not awarded for subjects passed at the subsidiary level. - 4.
+Cambridge International Examinations at the A-Level with scores of A\, A, and B, will generally receive one course unit of elective or Shared Curriculum credit.
 No laboratory credit will be awarded.
-Credit is not awarded for AS-Level examinations.

-- Duplicate credit by examination will not be granted.
+Credit is not awarded for AS-Level examinations. - 5.
+Duplicate credit by examination will not be granted.
 A student who has been granted credit by examination may not receive credit for the equivalent college course. - 6.
 Credit from AP, IB, and Cambridge or similar programs, may not be awarded after college courses have been completed in those areas. - 7.
 All credit from AP, IB, and Cambridge or similar programs, will be counted as lower division credit. - 8.
 Credit from AP, IB, and Cambridge or similar programs may not be counted toward fulfillment of major or minor requirements.
 Departments, in their discretion, may choose to substitute alternate requirements where such credits are substantially similar to major requirements, however. - 9.
 Credit awarded in any one field is limited to 2 course units. - 10.
 Grades are not assigned to credits awarded from AP, IB, and Cambridge or similar programs. - 11.
-The Associate Dean of Curricular and Faculty Development, in consultation with the Registrar, shall evaluate all requests for transfer and Advanced Placement credit for general education courses and flags.
+The Associate Dean of Curricular and Faculty Development, the Registrar, and department chairs/school directors shall evaluate all requests for transfer and Advanced Placement credit for Shared Curriculum courses and flags.